GuidanceMantras/GuidanceMantras/README.md

 - Always remember, there will be solution to any problem in life
 - You need patience to think and find the solution for your problem
 - Learn to find the solution for each and every problem in your life via patience

+### Life Complexity
+- Learn how to make life easier, not complex every day
+- Learn from others how to lead easy life

 ## Mind-Manasu and Soul
 - Keep your mind pure and negative free